-But I was not afraid of her.
-Sure, she was the oldest person I had ever known, and at times I wondered how such an ancient-looking woman managed to stay alive, but to me the deep-set wrinkles were testaments to years of laughter at the childish antics of my younger brothers and I, and the permanently shadowed eyes, with swollen bags hanging sleepily beneath them, were the result of countless nights spent by our bedsides when we were sick.
-All in all, there was never a more loving grandmother’s spirit than that which we had found in our nanny, Annabel.
+But I wasn’t afraid of her.
+Sure, she was the oldest person I’d ever known, and at times I wondered how such an ancient-looking woman managed to stay alive, but to me the deep-set wrinkles were testaments to years of laughter at the childish antics of my brothers and I, and the permanently shadowed eyes, with swollen bags hanging sleepily beneath them, were the result of countless nights spent by our bedsides when we were sick.
+All in all, there was never a more loving, grandmotherly spirit than that which we’d found in our nanny, Annabel.

-There was one thing about Annabel that I did not notice until I was a teenager, and my childish ignorance had begun to wear off: Annabel never cried.
-Even when I or my brothers were gravely ill, and our parents would worry themselves sick over us, she would only sit by our beds and smile while attending to our needs.
-I suppose that is why I found myself so deeply shaken by the strange sobs that drifted from my youngest brother’s bedroom one night.
+There was one thing about Annabel that I didn’t notice until I was a teenager and my childish ignorance had worn off: Annabel never cried.
+Even when I or my brothers were gravely ill and our parents worried themselves sick over us, she would only sit by our beds and smile while attending to our needs.
+I suppose that’s why I found myself so deeply shaken by the strange sobs that drifted from my youngest brother’s bedroom one night.

 A mild epidemic had been going around the schools, and the children were developing raging fevers.
 Most of them came through it all right, but there were a few deaths.
-We were not too worried, though, because all of the dead children had belonged to poor families, and our family was rich enough to afford the best doctors available.
+We weren’t too worried, though, because all of the dead children had belonged to poor families, and our family was rich enough to afford the best doctors.

-But that only served to amplify my shock when I peeked into my little brother’s room that night and found Annabel kneeling over his burning face, a strange groaning wail flowing from the most mournfully gaping mouth I had ever seen.
-In between each haunting and heart-wrenching cry she would sob my brother’s name: “Jacob…oh Jacob…”
+But that only served to amplify my shock when I peeked into my little brother’s room that night and found Annabel kneeling over his burning face, a strange, groaning wail flowing from the most mournfully gaping mouth I’d ever seen.
+Between each haunting and heart-wrenching cry she sobbed my brother’s name: “Jacob…oh Jacob…”

-Then she looked up at me, she who had always smiled through our illnesses as though she knew everything would be alright, and I took a startled step back as I beheld her grieving face.
-Annabel looked older, if that was even possible; her eyes had sunk into their dark sockets, and her cheeks seemed to have caved in on her mouth, causing her cheekbones to protrude grimly out from her wrinkled skin, and for the first time I saw what my childhood friends had seen when they told me “She’s scary.”
+Then she looked up at me, she who had always smiled through our illnesses as though she knew everything would be alright, and I took a startled step back.
+Annabel looked older, if that was even possible.
+Her eyes had sunk into their dark sockets, and her cheeks seemed to have caved in on her mouth, causing her cheekbones to protrude grimly from her wrinkled skin.
+For the first time I saw what my friends had seen when they told me “She’s scary.”